-- NO. Unless there is a court order to do so, your school has the right to refuse to provide such records, or parts of these records, to these federal agencies. - You should encourage your school to adopt a policy promising not to share any information on your undocumented status with federal agencies unless required to do so by a court order.
+- NO. Your school has the right to refuse to provide such records, or parts of these records, to these federal agencies. - You should encourage your school to adopt a policy promising not to share any information on your undocumented status with federal agencies unless required to do so by a court order.